The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to Register

 Register to vote online.
-Alternatively, obtain and fill out a California voter registration form at your county elections office or any Department of Motor Vehicles office or request to have one sent to you by calling your county elections office or (800) 345-VOTE (8683).
-You can also register in-person at your county clerk’s office.
+Alternatively, obtain and fill out a California voter registration form at your county elections office, any Department of Motor Vehicles office, library, or U.S. post office.
+You can request to have one sent to you by calling your county elections office or (800) 345-VOTE (8683).

 Check your registration status.

-If you miss this deadline, Conditional Voter Registration is available on Election Day.
+If you miss the deadline of 15 days prior to an election, Conditional Voter Registration is available on Election Day.

 Voter ID Laws